 Pros and Cons of Smoking Weed Before Working Out

 As Cannabis culture is becoming more accepted in modern society, people are beginning to experiment using it as a replacement or supplement to pre-workout.
 This goes directly against the classic “lazy stoner” stereotype, but in reality, it’s pretty easy to understand why some people vouch for their perceived benefits in terms of working out.
 Keep reading if you’re trying to decide whether you should smoke weed before working out.
 We’ll go over the pros and cons of smoking weed before working out and whether using weed as pre-workout would be a good idea for you.
-Let’s learn about the endocannabinoid system!
+Let’s learn about th

 How Does It Work?